 We will annotate unitary pseudogenes by creating a global inventory of orthologs between the mouse strains using the multi sequence alignment data from UCSC, annotating the syntenic regions, and conducting a survey of gene disablements.
-In order to identify polymorphic pseudogenes we will extend our variant annotation tool to identify variants and frame shifts that revert disabling stop codons.
+In order to identify polymorphic pseudogenes, we will extend the in house Variant Annotation Tool (VAT) \cite{22743228}.
+VAT annotates variants using as input a reference genome and a gene annotation model.
+We will develop a pipeline extension that will focus on annotating both variants and frame shifts that revert disabling stop codons.

-We will identify putative LOF variants by combining function based annotation, evolutionary conservation and biological networks data into a comprehensive pipeline.
-For this we will integrate resources such as PFAM and SMART functional domains, signal peptide and transmembrane annotations, post-translational modification sites, NMD prediction, and structure-based features (e.g. SCOP domains).
-We will calculate variant position-specific GERP scores and dN/dS values to evaluate evolutionarily conservation.
-We will also include network features to predict disease causing variants by using a proximity parameter that gives the number of disease genes connected to a gene in a protein-protein interaction network and the shortest path to the nearest disease gene.
+Next we will create a universal framework to identify putative LOF variants by combining function based annotation, evolutionary conservation and biological networks data.
+For this we will integrate resources such as PFAM and SMART functional domains, signal peptide, transmembrane annotations, post-translational modification sites, NMD prediction, and structure-based features (e.g. SCOP domains) and we will calculate variant position-specific GERP scores and dN/dS values to evaluate evolutionarily conservation.

-To understand the impact of putative LOF variants on gene function we will develop a prediction model to classify premature stop causing variants into those that are benign, those that lead to recessive disease and those that lead to dominant disease using the annotation output as predictive features.
+In addition, we will build a LOF variants characterization module that will include network features to predict disease causing variants by using a proximity parameter that gives the number of disease genes connected to a gene in a protein-protein interaction network and the shortest path to the nearest disease gene.
+We will also develop a prediction model to classify premature stop causing variants into those that are benign, those that lead to recessive disease and those that lead to dominant disease using the annotation output as predictive features.
 We will validate our classifier using LOF from Mendelian Diseases, Cancer samples and healthy control datasets such as 1000 Genomes and ExAC.

-Annotating pseudogene activity We are going to leverage our experience in pseudogene transcription analysis in human, worm and fly to study the pseudogene transcription in mouse, significantly improving on previous efforts.
+Annotating pseudogene activity We are going to leverage our experience in pseudogene transcription analysis to study the pseudogene transcription and activity in mouse.
 We will use RNA-seq data to calculate a RPKM value for each pseudogene as an indicator of transcriptional activity.
-Next we will highlight tissue and strain specific transcribed pseudogenes.
-Also, we will integrate tissue specific transcription information and regulatory data with the pseudogene annotation in order to characterize pseudogene activity.
-In particular, we will focus on the transcriptomics (ENCODE, BrainSpan, TCGA), epigenomics (ENCODE, Roadmap Epigenomics) and cis-regulatory interactions data (GTEx, PsychENCODE).
-Such information will be valuable for understanding the regulatory potential of transcribed pseudogenes.
+Next, we will highlight tissue and strain specific transcribed pseudogenes.
+Also, we will integrate tissue specific transcription information, evolutionary, and regulatory data with the pseudogene annotation in order to characterize pseudogene activity.

+We will also significantly improve on our previous efforts in annotating human pseudogene activity by leveraging manual annotators experience and focusing on the transcriptomics (ENCODE, BrainSpan, TCGA), epigenomics (ENCODE, Roadmap Epigenomics) and cis-regulatory interactions data (GTEx, PsychENCODE).
+Such information will be valuable for understanding the regulatory potential of human transcribed pseudogenes.

 Annotation of individual and population data

-Current human genome annotations are based on the reference genome and as such do not provide an accurate representation for the large genomic diversity of the human population.
+Current human genome annotations are based on the reference genome and, as such, do not provide an accurate representation for the large genomic diversity of the human population.
 We have developed approaches and tools\cite{21811232} to integrate personal variation data into the reference genome producing the individual’s personal diploid genome and annotation.
 The latter is generated by mapping GENCODE annotations against the individual’s personal genome.
 We have a large experience with constructing personal genomes, splice-junction libraries and personalized annotations and using them in functional genomic analyses \cite{22955620,22955619,24092746, 27089393}.

 Using personal annotation allows us to account for differences due to impact of the personal variation on genes and other genomic elements between individuals as well as between haplotypes of the same individual.
 It has been demonstrated that using the diploid genome with individual’s variants improves both mappability of the reads \cite{21811232} and downstream analysis results \cite{26432246}.